PaulStanley/oscola-biblatex/README.txt

 August 2012     Version 1	Original release

-November 2012   Version 1.1A	Various bugfixes and corrections to
-	  	 	 	the documentation

-May 2013      Version 1.1C    Various bugfixes, and implementation
+May 2013        Version 1.2    Various bugfixes, and implementation
                                of citation scheme for UN documents